namnh68/curl2share/README.md

 #### S3

-The bucket is defined by `AWS_BUCKET` in `config.py`
+Bucket name is defined by `AWS_BUCKET` in `config.py`

-This app uses `boto3` to work with S3.
-So configure your credentials in [here](http://boto3.readthedocs.io/en/latest/guide/quickstart.html#configuration)
+This app uses [`boto3`](https://github.com/boto/boto3) to work with S3.
+So configure your credentials by following [this guide](http://boto3.readthedocs.io/en/latest/guide/quickstart.html#configuration)

-You should use a dedicated IAM role for this app, make sure your IAM has write access to PUT object to bucket.
+- You should use a dedicated IAM role for this app, make sure your IAM has write access to PUT object to bucket.

-You bucket should be public so Nginx can serve files from your bucket.
-Update your bucket in `conf/nginx/s3.conf`.
+- Your bucket must allow Nginx to have access permission to serve files.

-Below is a sample policy for your bucket:
+Below is a sample policy for bucket:

   ```
   {